Sage-Bionetworks/PCBC_AMI/README.md

 packer build pcbc.json
 ```

+What actually happens in a build is each provisioner script is run on a base AMI:

+1. ec2provisioner.sh
+1. altanalyze_provisioner.sh
+1. synapseprovisioner.sh

 Has manual finishing steps:

 First, edit `/etc/ssh/sshd_config` and set `PasswordAuthentication yes`, then `service restart ssh` to allow password login to the machine.